 Most department administrators have been trained to use the content management system (CMS) and have access to your profiles.
 They can help with how to use the system or make edits for you.

 We advise using the Firefox browser when editing your profile.
 If you don't have Firefox, you may download the browser here: www.mozilla.org.

 Activating Your Profile

-- Log in at barnard.edu/user, using the username and password for Google Apps (gBear) and eBear.
+- Log in at barnard.edu/user, using the same username and password that you use for gBear (leaving off '@barnard.edu')

 - Notify email@example.com after logging in so that we may set the profile to faculty.